Ear Mountain

-Ear Mountain is an isolated mountain located on the Seward Peninsula in the U.S. state of Alaska.
+Ear Mountain (Inupiaq: Iŋiġagik) is an isolated mountain located on the Seward Peninsula in the U.S. state of Alaska.
 The mountain, with an elevation of 2329 ft (GeoNames gives it elevation as 690 m), has a belt of Cretaceous tin "granites."
 Though the mountain is located in an area long known for its tin deposits, it was only in 1953 and 1954 during a survey by the US Bureau of Mines that tin deposits were confirmed to be on Ear Mountain.

 Geography

-Located on the Seward Peninsula, the Ear Mountain is 50 mi north of Teller, and 10 mi southwest from Shishmaref Inlet.
+Located on the Seward Peninsula, the Ear Mountain is 50 mi north of Teller, and 10 mi southwest of Shishmaref Inlet.
 It is an isolated mountain formation surrounded by coastal flats and valleys of streams with elevation ranging from 100–400 ft.
 The mountain is free-standing, with a summit altitude of 2329 ft above sea level.
 Its northeast slopes are moderate and it forms three peaks of 2000 ft, 2292 ft and 2329 ft.
 The streams rising from this mountain flow into the Arctic Ocean.
 However, the Arctic River and its tributaries which rise on the eastern and northeastern slopes of the mountain drain into the Shishmaref Inlet.
 The mountain stands on a well-marked plateau surface that has an elevation of around 1000 ft.
 This plateau has been correlated (matched to similar rock strata indicating a common age of formation) with the Kugruk Plateau, and is the result of erosion further into the past than that which created the York Plateau.

-The vegetation in the valleys of the plateau is thinly spread with small willow bushes.
-Tundra forest envelops the mountain.
-Below this vegetation, the soil cover consists of peat and debris of varying thickness, of a few inches to 40 ft or more.
-The bedrock is permanently frozen.
+The vegetation in the valleys of the plateau is thinly spread with small willow bushes while Tundra forest envelops the mountain.
+Below this vegetation, the soil cover consists of peat and debris of varying thickness, of a few inches to 40 ft or more and the bedrock is permanently frozen.
 The mountain experiences more rain and fog than at the Shishmaref Inlet.